About Induction Loops

 The induction loop is clearly the best option for the hearing aid user.
 We believe it’s also the best solution for the owner of the venue.
 Although a loop system might demand a little more commitment at the start, it will pay back many times over.
 A loop system is always active and can facilitate for everybody as it’s not limited to the number of receivers you have.
 With a minimum of maintenance it’s also the most cost effective solution.
 In environments where people are just passing through, a loop system is the only practical solution.

-Shortcomings of FM and IR
+FM and IR systems

 The hearing aid user has to localize a possible supply of assistive listening devices, ask for help and thereby revealing that he or she has a hearing loss.
-During the whole event the user has to wear a conspicuous receiver/headset, which is not adjusted to his or her hearing loss, and that has to be returned after the event.
+During the whole event the user has to wear a receiver/headset, which is not adjusted to his or her hearing loss, and that has to be returned after the event.

 Induction loop systems can be used everywhere